GenericMappingTools/gmt/doc/rst/source/postscriptlight.rst

     file and then retrieve them later with **PSL_load_rgb**.
 This makes the stored color the current color.

+**long PSL_setexec** (**struct PSL_CTRL** *\*P*, **long** *mode*)

+    If *mode* = 1 then we tell PSL to execute a custom PostScript procedure named PSL_completion at the start of the next overlay.
+    Once executed, the function is reset to a dummy null procedure.
+    Experts may define their own procedure called PSL_completion and insert it into the PostScript stream.
+Changing the mode can then be used to have some tasks complete prior to the new overlay being generated.

 **long PSL_setcolor** (**struct PSL_CTRL** *\*P*, **double**
 *rgb*\ [], **long** *mode*)